-47,775 SHARES OF COMMON STOCK (\$0.01 Par Value)
+1,064,596 SHARES OF COMMON STOCK (\$0.01 Par Value)

-This Prospectus has been prepared for use in connection with proposed sales of up to 47,775 shares (the "Offered Shares") of the common stock, par value \$0.01 (the "Common Stock"), of Henry Schein, Inc. (the "Company"), that may be offered and sold from time to time by or for the account of certain stockholders of the Company (the "Selling Stockholders").
+This Prospectus has been prepared for use in connection with proposed sales of up to 1,060,002 shares (the "Offered Shares") of the common stock, par value \$0.01 (the "Common Stock"), of Henry Schein, Inc. (the "Company"), which may be made from time to time by or for the account of certain stockholders of the Company (the "Selling Stockholders").
 See "The Selling Stockholders".
 The Company will receive no part of the proceeds of this offering.
-The Offered Shares were acquired by the Selling Stockholders pursuant to the exercise of options granted to the Selling Stockholders by Robert J. Sullivan, the Vice Chairman of the Company, who had acquired the Offered Shares and other shares of Common Stock upon the conversion of his outstanding shares of Sullivan Dental Products, Inc. ("Sullivan") in connection with the Company's acquisition of Sullivan.
-Upon such conversion, the options previously granted to the Selling Stockholders by Mr. Sullivan became exercisable, by their terms, for shares of Common Stock.
+The Offered Shares were acquired by the Selling Stockholders in connection with various acquisitions by the Company of businesses that were owned or managed by one or more of the Selling Stockholders.
+This Prospectus also covers the offer and sale of up to approximately 4,594 shares of Common Stock that will become issuable pursuant to the exercise of certain options granted by Sullivan Dental Products, Inc. ("Sullivan") upon the consummation of the Merger described below.
+See "The Options".

-The Common Stock is traded on the Nasdaq Stock Market under the symbol "HSIC".
-On April 20, 1998, the closing sale price of the Common Stock was \$41 3/4.
+The Common Stock is traded on the Nasdaq National Market under the symbol "HSIC".
+On October 31, 1997, the closing sale price of the Common Stock was \$32 7/8.
 Sales of Offered Shares may be made through brokers, dealers or agents or directly to purchasers, and may be effected in the over-the-counter market or otherwise, and at market prices prevailing at the time of sale, fixed prices or negotiated prices.
 See "Manner of Sale".

 The Selling Stockholders will bear all commissions, and other compensation paid to brokers in connection with the sale of the Offered Shares.
-The Company will bear the expense of registering the Offered Shares issued.
+The Company will bear the expense of registering the Offered Shares issued and the shares issuable upon exercise of the options referred to above.